alpha-bytes/zs50-content/psets/week3.md

 Note: You won't need to actually integrate with a web service in this challenge.
 That part is simulated -- you'll just need to handle the method calls inside of Salesforce.

 To successfully complete this challenge:
 1. Leave your existing logic from `LeadDomain.doBeforeInsert()` in place.
-That is, Leads whose Company field is null should still be set to firstName + ' ' + lastName.
+That is, Leads whose Company field is *blank* should still be set to firstName + ' ' + lastName.
-2. For those Leads that do have a non-null company value, add them to a new List.
+2. For those Leads that have a non-blank Company value, add them to a new List.
 3. Create a new class called `LeadEnrichmentService` and a `static` method `enrich()` which accepts as its sole argument a list of Leads.
 Pass the list created in *step (2)* to this method.
 This method should return no value (e.g. use `void` in the method signature).
 4. `LeadEnrichmentService.enrich()` will simulate a call to a third-party web service by passing a Set of strings - the Company values from each Lead record passed to it - to `HttpEnrichmentService.enrich()`.
 You don't need to create or implement this class / method - it's done for you as part of the validation.
 Remember to use the ZS50 CLI's `scaf` command to make life *much* easier.
 5. You *do*, however, need to instantiate a Set, and iterate through the list of Leads to add each Company value to it.